CubeVic/My_notes/docs/CCTV/Basic_concepts.md

-This is the initial draft 2020/08/18 Later with the addition of more information i will segment this in different parts or notes

 ## Throughput vs Bandwidth

-In the nutshell, **Throughput tells you how much data was transferred from a source at any given time** and **bandwidth tells you how much data could theoretically be transferred from a source at any given time.**
+**Throughput tells you how much data was transferred from a source at any given time** and **bandwidth tells how much data could theoretically be transferred from a source at any given time.**

 ![Bandwidth-and-Throughput_001.jpg](Images/Bandwidth_and_Throughput_001.jpg){: .center}

 ### Throughput

-The network throughput refers to how much data can be transferred from source to destination withing a frame of time. **Throughput measures how many packets arrive at their destinations successfully.**
+The network **throughput** refers to how much data can be transferred from source to destination within a frame of time. **Throughput measures how many packets arrive at their destinations successfully.**
 Packet loss, latency, and jitter are all related to slow throughput speed.
 Latency is the amount of time it takes for a packet to make it from source to destination, and jitter refers to the difference in packet delay.

 ### Bandwidth

-although a bit confusing, the bandwidth definition will be **Network bandwidth is defined as the maximum transfer throughput capacity of a network** it measure how much data can be sent and receive at the same time.
+The bandwidth definition will be **Network bandwidth is defined as the maximum transfer throughput capacity of a network**.
+It measures how much data can be sent and receive at the same time.
-It is important to know bandwidth doesn't actually increase the speed of a network, it just appears to make the network faster.
+It is important to know bandwidth doesn't increase the speed of a network, it just appears to make the network faster.

 >Let’s say 1 Mbps is the equivalent of a single-lane freeway.
 Let’s also say you want to download a 5 Mb image.
 If you had a connection with a bandwidth of 1 Mbps (one lane) it would take you about five seconds to download that image.
 Now, if you were operating with a 5 Mbps bandwidth connection (five lanes)